Skip to main content

 • they’re advertised or presented for supply so that the only benefits claimed to result from the use of the product are consequential on improvements to oral hygiene, including for the prevention of tooth decay or the use of fluoride for the prevention of tooth decay

-What are my obligations as an importer or manufacturer of cosmetic toothpaste and oral hygiene products?
+What are my obligations as an importer or manufacturer of toothpaste and oral hygiene products?

 Registration

-Registration applies even if another business is already importing the same (or similar) chemicals.
+• You must register even if another business is already importing the same (or similar) chemicals or products.

 Categorisation